Highlighting Your Health: Make avoiding falls part of autumn plans

 According to the Center for Disease Control, it is estimated that more than 86,000 fall injuries are caused by pets.

-“Pets are part of the family, but in terms of falls, pets can also be a danger to the safety of humans,” said Taylor.
+“Pets are part of the family, but in terms of falls, pets can also be a danger to humans,” said Taylor.
 “It is crucial to keep them from getting entangled in your legs and causing a fall.”

 There are certain tasks you can perform that can protect both pets and the people who love them: